Norwegian (Norsk)

 Landsmål was renamed Nynorsk (New Norwegian) in 1929 and Riksmål is now officially known as Bokmål (book language).
 A few people over 60 still use Riksmål, which is considered a conservative form of Bokmål and differs only slightly from it.

-Today schools can choose to teach either Nynorsk or Bokmål and civil servants are expected to be able to use both forms.
 For a while there was a movement to create a single standard language to be called Samnorsk (Union Norwegian).
 Politicians liked the idea of unifying the Norwegian language, while everybody else thought it a bad idea and a bit of a waste of time.
 The Samnorsk project was officially abandoned on 1st January 2002.

 Norwegian alphabet (norsk alfabet)

-Listen to a recording of the Norwegian alphabet Click here to hear this phrase
+A recording of the Norwegian alphabet

 Norwegian pronunciation